gounthar/jenkinsci__google-play-android-publisher-plugin/README.md

 See the inline help for more details.

+###### Bundles to Include
+You can optionally add [bundles to include][gp-docs-bundlestoinclude] for each upload.

+A comma seperated list of versionCodes needs to be specified to include/retain.
+After publishing, these retained bundles will stay published as well.

 ##### Moving existing app versions to another release track
 If you have already uploaded an app to the alpha track (for example), you can later use Jenkins to re-assign that version to the beta or production release track.